oanavram7/PSN_Project/README.md

 ## General Description

-[cite_start]This project implements a digital vending machine for selling train tickets, developed on a **Basys 3** FPGA development board[cite: 140]. [cite_start]The system allows the user to input the distance, calculates the price, processes the payment, and dispenses the ticket and any necessary change, while also signaling various error conditions[cite: 57, 59].
+This project implements a digital vending machine for selling train tickets, developed on a **Basys 3** FPGA development board.
+The system allows the user to input the distance, calculates the price, processes the payment, and dispenses the ticket and any necessary change, while also signaling various error conditions.

-[cite_start]The project was developed as part of the **Digital Systems Design** (Proiectarea Sistemelor Numerice - PSN) course[cite: 26].
+The project was developed as part of the **Digital Systems Design** (Proiectarea Sistemelor Numerice - PSN) course.

 ## Implementation Details